hunterirving/memori/readme.md

 >- select "Scale: 100%" rather than "Fit to page width"
 >- set Margins to None or 0

-Use a hobby knife and a straightedge (or regular old scissors) to cut your images to size:
+Use a hobby knife and straightedge (or regular old scissors) to cut your images to size:

 <img src="readme_images/cut_out.jpg" width=400px>

 Then stick 'em down with a gluestick (or try printing with sticker paper):

 <img src="readme_images/spread.jpg" width=400px>

+What will you remember?

 <img src="readme_images/spread2.jpg" width=400px>

 ## disclaimer